groupgets/GetThermal/README.md

 ### MacOS

 Note that Qt 5.x is required, and Qt 6.x (brew package `qt`) is not supported, and can interfere with the build.
-If you encounter problems building, uninstall package `qt`
+If you encounter problems building, uninstall package `qt`.
+Also, Homebrew's stable libuvc is out of date, so it must be build from git.

     brew install qt@5 libusb

-The Mac installation also requires building libuvc from source, since the homebrew version is out of date.

-    git submodule update --init
-    cd libuvc
-    mkdir build
-    cd build
-    cmake ..
-    make -j 8
-    make install
+    brew install --HEAD libuvc

 ## Build GetThermal